Shooting board

-A shooting board or shootboard is a jig for woodworking which is used in combination with a hand plane to trim and square up the edges and ends of boards.
+A shooting board is a jig for woodworking which is used in combination with a hand plane to trim and square up the edges and ends of boards.
 It is typically used on a workbench.
-A plank or board with edges planed flat is called a shot edge board.
+A plank or board with edges planed flat is called an edge shooting board.

 There are two specific purposes to which shooting boards are applied: jointing and end grain trimming.
 The design of the shooting board remains fundamentally the same in both cases but the length of the board will vary - with the boards used for jointing being much longer than those intended for end grain trimming.

 A shooting board consists of a flat board, the base, with a stop at one end, similar to a bench hook, on which the board to be planed is rested.
 The stop prevents the board from sliding as it is planed.

 Parallel to the base and slightly lower is a secondary surface, the fence, which may be a separate board, or may be a rabbet cut into the base.
 The difference in height between the base and the fence is to allow for the offset of the blade in the hand plane.

 The purpose of the fence is to guide the plane along the edge of the board being planed such that the blade in the plane is presented at 90 degrees to the base of the shooting board.
 Assuming that the sides of the hand plane being used are perpendicular to the sole, this ensures an edge that is at 90 degrees to the face of the board.